mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 ![AWS Region](resources/85_GenerateImage2.png)

-The next step would be to create the `StableDiffusionRequest` and then call the StableDiffusion_GetResponse Microflow.
+The next step would be to create the `StableDiffusionRequest` and then call the StableDiffusion_GetResponse microflow.
 Before we do that, let's think about which prompt we should send to Stable Diffusion.
 We could just send the entire summary, but that would be quite long and not a precise instruction of how the image should look like.
 Instead, let's make use of the Claude Implementation that we have already set up, and let Claude formulate a prompt.
-We'll need a separate Microflow for that:
+We'll need a seperate microflow for that:

-1. Right click the `NotesExtraction` folder and click **Add Microflow** and call it `NotesExtraction_GenerateImagePrompt`.
+1. Right click the `NotesExtraction` folder and click **Add microflow** and call it `NotesExtraction_GenerateImagePrompt`.
 2. Add a parameter of type `NotesExtraction`.
 3. Add a parameter of type `ENUM_Region` (*enumeration*). **Warning:** If you use different regions for Claude and Stable Diffusion, you cannot pass the region as a parameter, instead create it in a variable in the beginning of the Microflow, as done in *step 5* of the previous block!
 4. From the **Toolbox**, add a **Create object** activity and create a `ClaudeRequest` object.
 5. To make it create a nice prompt for Stable Diffusion, set it's **Prompt** attribute to:

         'Human: Based on the following text, create a prompt that can be used for an image generation AI model: